Myasishchev M-4: 3M

 While the M-4 had less range than the Tupolev Tu-95, it had greater speed and payload, sufficient advantages to continue improving on the design.
 In 1954, approval was granted for a redesign of the M-4, which flew on 27 March 1956 and began state trials in early 1958.
 The 3M "Bison-B" was powered by four Dobrynin RD-7 turbojets, which had the same thrust as the RD-3M but were 25% more fuel efficient; a nose inflight refueling probe was also added to further increase range.
 The center fuselage was considerably redesigned to reduce weight and improve aerodynamics, and the wings were updated with a wider span and area.
 74 Bison-Bs would be built.

 Tanker

 From the outset when the M-4's range shortfall became apparent, Myasishchev began investigating inflight refueling (IFR).
-In 1955, the second production aircraft was modified to a hose-&-drogue tanker configuration and the first production aircraft was fitted with an IFR probe above the nose, with two more converted for trials the following year.
+In 1955, the second production aircraft was modified to a probe-and-drogue tanker configuration and the first production aircraft was fitted with an IFR probe above the nose, with two more converted for trials the following year.
 From the late 1950s, the M-4 fleet was converted to the tanker configuration through the fit of a hose-drum unit (HDU) and fuel tanks in the bomb bay and removal of all defensive armament.
 Similar conversions were performed to the 3M fleet in the 1970s and 1980s, the 3MS-1 "Bison-B" becoming the "3MS-2" tanker and the 3MN-1 becoming the "3MN-2" tanker.